 In criticizing Google Chrome’s open-end cookie policies, Firefox has decided that the best thing to do would be to block all third-party cookies by default.
 The Mozilla Foundation has recently announced that the latest version of Firefox will not allow third-party cookies and block all pop-up ads.
-It’s still unclear if this built-in feature can be opted out or not.
+It’s still unclear whether this built-in feature can be opted out.

 More than that, Mozilla believes that Chrome’s third-party cookies policies are far too lax and, more or less, an open invitation to malware.

-We can’t say for certain if this is the end of the line for ad pushing, but considering than Mozilla’s Firefox holds 6.1 percent of the Internet browsers’ segment, that’s never going to happen.
+We can’t say for certain if this is the end of ad pushing, but considering that Mozilla’s Firefox holds 6.1 percent of the Internet browsers’ segment, that’s never going to happen.
 However, bear in mind that there are plenty of users out there who value their privacy, and Google’s laissez-faire is, sometimes, quite unpalatable.

 In wanting to give everyone a fair chance, Google has recently announced that it is seriously pondering the possibility of banning ad-blocking tech for Chrome.

-Although this may be considering a once-in-a-lifetime opportunity on small companies on webmasters who want to monetize their website through affiliate marketing and PPC schema, it does not bode well with users who believe that third-party cookies are just another pretext for data mining.
+Although this may be a once-in-a-lifetime opportunity for small companies on webmasters who want to monetize their website through affiliate marketing and Google ads, it does not bode well with users who believe that third-party cookies are just another pretext for data mining.

 Where does that leave us?

-However, you need to keep in mind that thousands of websites rely on this type of advertising, and by using the ad-blocking tech, you would have reft someone of his or her livelihood.
+However, you need to remember that thousands of websites rely on this type of advertising, and by using the ad-blocking tech, you would have reft someone of his or her livelihood.

 Now, cookie-gathering is not all that bad.
-Of course, this info can always be used for nefarious purposes, but do bear in mind that this process allows for customized browsing.
+Of course, this info can always be used for nefarious purposes, but remember that this process allows for customized browsing.

 So, what are your thoughts on Firefox wanting to ban third-party cookies?
 Head to the comments section and let us know your thoughts.